fidian/presentations/programming-merit-badge/index.md

 **Trademarks** - Symbol or words registered to represent a company or product

 **Trade Secrets** - Secret device or technique used by a company

+Notes:

+Copyright applies to basically any written or printed work, like books.

+Patents apply to processes, like new ways to create medicines.

+Trademarks are for symbols.

+Trade secrets are not really protected by law, like the secret recipe for Coca-Cola.

 ----